connjer78/BWPR2/README.md

    - Choose multiple members to assign to the project card
    - Add any additional details or modifications
 3. The Power-Up then:
-   - Creates a new card in the "New Projects" list of the "Projects" board
+   - Creates a new card in the first list of the "Projects" board
    - Copies the labels from the source account card
    - Applies the selected due date and member assignments
    - Adds a link back to the source account card on the new project card